-One of our Elders is available every Sunday between the baptismal font and the table to answer any questions, and to facilitate welcoming you into membership.
-If you wish to speak to our Pastor about joining the church, you can contact her at any time.
+One of our Elders is available every Sunday between the baptismal font and the table to answer your questions, and to facilitate welcoming you into membership.

 Our church is blessed with wonderful music, helping us rejoice, reflect and reverberate in God's love and word.
 Our talented Music Director and musically gifted members inject a lot of passion into the music and always manage to strike the right tone.
 Our music ministry includes a contemporary band, an adult choir, a vocal quartet, a handbell choir, and many instrumentalists.